 Under CORSIA airlines hope to attain carbon neutrality for international emissions by buying carbon credits, but not all of them use carbon offsets while those who do are not all part of CORSIA.

-CORSIA stands for “Carbon Offsetting and Reduction Scheme for International Aviation”.
+So, what is the acronym of CORSIA stands for?
+That’s “Carbon Offsetting and Reduction Scheme for International Aviation”.
 It is the first global market-based solution that airlines can use as a major step to reach net zero emissions by 2050.
 It first ran in 2021 and will be until 2035.

 CORSIA was possible through the consensus among governments, industry, and international organizations.
 It represents an approach that shifts from national regulatory initiatives to implementing a global scheme.